ytakefuji/AIethics/README.md

 # AIethics
 This is for undergraduate students in Musashino University.
+Computational ethics is an important subject that spans across all disciplines in the world.

 AI ethics or computational ethics is one of the most important studies in the AI era.